maximilianh/crisporWebsite/manual/manual.md

 paper](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2).

-CRISPOR then ranks the putative off-target sequences by a score called "CFD", created mainly by John Doench in [his 2016 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4744125/).
+CRISPOR then ranks the putative off-target sequences by a score called "CFD", created by John Doench and colleagues in [his 2016 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4744125/).
 We have evaluated four different scores in (Figure 2 of the [CRISPOR paper](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2))